RealLacuni/tab-scroller/README.md

 - Open files
 - Autoscroll
 - Zoom in and out
 - Supported file types: PDF, text, and image files
 ## Description

-This application runs on your loal machine and allows you to open PDF files and view them in a more convenient way.
+This application runs on your local machine and allows you to open PDF files and view them in a more convenient way.
 It provides features such as auto scrolling, zooming in and out, and changing the page details.

 ## Getting Started